 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Imagine biting into a delicious deep-fried shrimp covered in a light tempura-like batter flavored with the taste of coconut—scrumptious.
 This coconut shrimp recipe is fantastic to serve as an appetizer, tapas plate, or party food.
 Excellent eaten on its own or served with sweet-spicy sauces or a fresh mango dip.
-And, better still it is quick and very easy to make.
+And better still, it is quick and very easy to make.

-- 1/2 cup regular white flour
+1/2 cup all-purpose flour

-- 1 teaspoon baking powder
+1 teaspoon baking powder

-- 1/4 teaspoon salt
+1/4 teaspoon salt

-- 1 egg
+1 large egg

-- 1/3 cup cold sparkling water
+1/3 cup cold sparkling water

-- 1/2 cup dry shredded unsweetened coconut (baking type)
+1/2 cup unsweetened shredded coconut